DataScience4Psych/contract/contract.md

 Demo Grading Contract
 ================
+March 03 2022

 <!-- This contract is adapted from Annie Somerville's contract https://github.com/anniehsom -->

 # Contract Grades – “A” Contract

-I, John Tukey, agree to :
+I, Tukey Garrison, agree to :

-1. Earn “Satisfactory” on 12 self-paced lab assignments on the schedule specified below.
+1. Earn “Satisfactory” on 10 self-paced lab assignments on the schedule specified below.
     -   Satisfactory defined:
     -   I have attempted all steps of the assignment.
 If unable to